support@meisterdrucke.com · 0043 4257 29415

 Classicism

 Harold, in front of the Standard of England, is pierced by a falling arrow, from 'The Story of the Norman Conquest', engraved by L. Gruner by Daniel Maclise.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 norman conquest · invasion · battle of hastings · male · king of england · harold · battlefield · conflict · soldier · soldiers · fighting · troops · army · fallen · wounded · horse · horses · injured · injury · arrow · pierced · arrows · french · english · anglo-saxon · anglo saxon · saxons · normans · history · historical · dying · defeated · Private Collection / Bridgeman Images